serhan-yilmaz/hatman/README.md

 - Meteors that randomly fall down and stun you.
 - And many more...

-*Remember:* No matter what you need to keep moving!
+*Hint:* No matter what you need to keep moving!